WHY the Indian River Golf Foundation?

 - Through the efforts of year-round programs of the Indian River Golf Foundation.
 For example, high school training, collegiate, professional and community participation in IRGF events will bring new players to the game and develop players based on need while teaching life and leadership skills.

-- The Indian River Golf Foundation Board of Directors has approved a 7 Point Plan of Sustainability designed to address HOW this will be accomplished.
+- The future of golf relies on sustainable thinking!
+The Indian River Golf Foundation Board of Directors has approved a 7 Point Plan of Sustainability designed to address HOW this will be accomplished.

 For additional information, contact: